paulh1am/paulh1am.github.io/about.md

 <img class="col one left portrait" src="/img/paul_hiam1.png">

 I am a designer and developer focusing on interactive products and experiences.
-As a recent graduate of NYU’s Interactive Telecommunications Program (ITP), I am passionate about new media, technology and design.
-I create work exploring things like IoT, game design, VR, data-visualization and user experience.
+I am passionate about new media, technology and design and am a recent graduate of NYU’s Interactive Telecommunications Program (ITP).
+I create work that explores topics like IoT, game design, VR, data-visualization and user experience.

 I also completed the Web Development Immersive program at General Assembly in NY.

 When I'm not hacking or tinkering I like rock climbing, sketching in notebooks and trying to learn jazz guitar.

 <br/>
 <hr/>